Steelers not getting ahead of themselves against 0-8 Lions - WHIZ News

 PAT ON THE BACK

 Running back Najee Harris isn’t the only rookie making an immediate impact on Pittsburgh’s offense.
-Tight end Pat Freiermuth is quickly becoming one of Roethlisberger’s favorite targets, particularly near the goal line.
+Tight end Pat Freiermuth has quickly become one of Roethlisberger’s favorite targets, particularly near the goal line.
+Rudolph likely will look for him inside the opponent’s 20, too.

 The 6-foot-5 Freiermuth has three touchdowns in his last two games and all four of his scores this season have come from 10 yards or less.
 Not bad for a player Roethlisberger was unfamiliar with when the Steelers selected Freiermuth in the second round in April.